 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

-These easy to make healthier homemade tootsie rolls are sweetened with stevia and an all natural high fiber sweetener.
-You won’t believe they are sugar free.
+This easy to make VitaFiber tootsie roll recipe uses stevia and an all natural high fiber sweetener.
+You won’t believe there’s no sugar added.

 If you are a serious low carber, you really need to check out VitaFiber which is a sweetener that is 90% fiber and has no sugar alcohols.
 This amazing natural sweetener has been used in the food industry for a decade in beverages, protein bars, yogurt, baked goods, chocolate and candy.